aravaca/realtime-train-protection-system/README.md

 Redistribution, reproduction, resale, public posting, or sharing of this software or any modified versions
 is strictly prohibited without the express written permission of the author.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
-EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF
-MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.